 All clinicians should provide a forum where your patients’ voices can be heard.
 Creative ways of collecting feedback from patients might include an office guest book, “great idea” box, contests, and giveaways, or even “Get to Know Us” events hosted at local venues where your staff can solicit opinions that help you improve quality measures.
 Ask if there is anything else your team can do to enhance care delivery—you never know what tiny change can improve your patient satisfaction in healthcare.

 Though patient feedback should not be your sole practice assessment, it can certainly clue you into patients’ perspectives that can either inspire them to return or turn them away.
-Because you always want to be improving your care delivery model, announcing the fact that you’re seeking feedback will allow you to collect more data more consistently, and enable you to achieve excellent patient satisfaction in healthcare scores.
+Because you always want to be improving your care delivery model, announcing the fact that you’re seeking feedback will allow you to collect more data more consistently, and enable you to achieve excellent patient satisfaction ratings in healthcare scores.

 When patients are researching potential healthcare providers, the first thing they do is jump online and peruse reviews.
 In fact, recent data shows that 80% of patients now use the internet to make healthcare decisions.